malekbenz/malekbenz/_posts/2016-03-01-First-web-api-application-with-ExpressJs.md

 tags : CSS Javascript NodeJs ExpressJs
 ---

+This post is an introduction to build a simple api (we'll only cover  get  (post, delete, put will be covered in an other post))

 Express is a web application framework for nodejs, It is designed for building web applications and APIs.

 Express  is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.